dphuonganh/Maze/README.md

 You will find the binary of the maze below.
 The executable takes one or several IAs (up to 26) as arguments.

 You can specify different options to the maze, so that you can test your IA in different conditions.
-The echo ("kind") option allows you to choose the mode.
+The echo (`kind`) option allows you to choose the mode.

 **For the core part of the project, your IA must be able to gather resources without ever dying in all modes except the maze mode.**